-- 1. A nonprofit, nongovernmental entity (such as a legal service provider), including a culturally specific organization (such as an Urban Indian organization or a Native Hawaiian organization). - 2.
-A tribal organization. - 3.
-An Indian Tribal government. - 4.
+- 1. A nonprofit, nongovernmental entity, including a culturally specific organization (such as an Urban Indian organization or Native Hawaiian organization). - 2.
+A tribal Organization. - 3.
+An Indian tribal government. - 4.
 A unit of local government or an agency of a unit of local government.

-Note: Institutions of higher education, regardless of whether they are nonprofit, nongovernmental, or government entities, are not eligible applicants.
+Note: Institutions of higher education, regardless of whether they are nonprofit, nongovernmental or governmental entities, are not eligible applicants.